andrew/ultimate-awesome/README.md

 - [awesome-digital-humanities](https://github.com/dh-tech/awesome-digital-humanities) - Software for humanities scholars using quantitative or computational methods.
 - [Awesome-Multi-Task-Learning](https://github.com/WeiHongLee/Awesome-Multi-Task-Learning) - An up-to-date list of works on Multi-Task Learning.
 - [awesome-switching](https://github.com/deapplization/awesome-switching) - Switching from the *pple ecosystem to Windows / Linux / Android or BSD.
+- [Awesome-Efficient-Reasoning-LLMs](https://github.com/Eclipsess/Awesome-Efficient-Reasoning-LLMs) - A Survey on Efficient Reasoning for LLMs.
 - [awesome-maui](https://github.com/MahmudX/awesome-maui) - A collection of awesome libraries, tools, frameworks, and samples for DotNet MAUI.
 - [awesome-macropad](https://github.com/prcutler/awesome-macropad) - A curated list of awesome applications, macros, 3D printed cases, guides, and more for the Adafruit CircuitPython rp2040 MacroPad.
 - [awesome-dev-advocacy](https://github.com/dmitryvinn/awesome-dev-advocacy) - 🥑  List of Awesome Developer Advocacy Resources.